 To set this up, first select the Log Data command from NXT Robotics > NXT I/O > Log Data:

-We insert this command, and select Log Sound in the drop-down menu:
+Insert this command, and select Log Sound from the drop-down menu:

 We must also choose the port where the sound sensor is connected.
 We hover up in the middle, right click and choose create constant: